-Site Maintenance and Security Hardening (SMASH) is a WordPress-centric service that keeps your website components up to date while monitoring and adapting your security stance against hackers.
-SMASH Hosting implements security best-practices with a vetted web host as a combined monthly subscription service that can eliminate some or all component licensing fees.
-You can select either SMASH or a SMASH Hosting option.
-The fees cover the standard estimate of effort to keep the website secure or recover it from pristine resources should a hack occur.
-Additional efforts could incur additional fees.
+Site Maintenance and Security Hardening (SMASH) keeps your website components current while monitoring and adapting your security stance against hackers.
+SMASH Hosting implements security best-practices with a vetted web host as a combined monthly subscription service that includes FrequentFlexer Support.

-- Clients using SMASH in this manner typically had their website built by another company and need help with this aspect of website ownership.
-Unlike SMASH Hosting, SMASH requires a one-time audit fee between $350.00 - $1500.00.
+- For clients that had their website built by another company and need help with this aspect of website ownership.
+Unlike SMASH Hosting, SMASH may require a one-time audit fee between $350.00 - $1500.00.
 This fee covers the cost of evaluating and documenting your website, then implementing SMASH based on the documented findings.
-The price ranges are estimates based on the sorts of website complexity I've encountered over the past decade.
-Additional needs can increase costs.

-- Available for RapidRollout websites built by FlexTech Media, this plan combines web hosting at getflywheel.com with SMASH.
-It covers the cost of licenses for the base website (around $325.00/annual), and may cover additional licenses depending on the project.
-RapidRollout websites do not contain the security or workflow complexity of Foundation websites, and are typically easier to secure and recover.
-Websites evolving in complexity can upgrade to SMASH Hosting Advanced.
+- Available for RapidRollout websites built by FlexTech Media, this plan combines web hosting with SMASH.
+It covers the cost of licenses for the base website (averaging $550.00/annual), and may cover additional licenses depending on the project.

-- Proactive Security and File Maintenance services for both staging and live website.*
+- Proactive Security and File Maintenance services for both staging and live websites.